 Simply put, VAT is a general consumption tax that is assessed on the value added to goods and services.
 It’s a government tax that applies to most goods and services that are bought and sold for use or consumption in the UK.

-Your business is legally obligated to register for VAT with HMRC if its VAT taxable turnover is more than £85,000 in any 12-month period, or if you know it will exceed this threshold.
+Your business is legally obligated to register for VAT with HMRC if its VAT taxable turnover is more than £85,000 (2021-22 VAT threshold) in any 12-month period, or if you know it will exceed this threshold.
 It’s worth noting that if your taxable turnover is less than £85,000, you don’t need to register for VAT.
-That being said, there are several benefits your limited company can enjoy by voluntarily registering for VAT.
+That being said, there are several benefits that your limited company could enjoy by voluntarily registering for VAT.

 For more information on VAT, check out our blog VAT registration – the pros and cons.